selfcommunity/developers-doc/docs/apireference/v2/course/remove_invitation_to_course.md

 title: Remove Invitation To Course
 ---

-This endpoint allows the manager to remove one or more invitations to join a course that were previously sent to some users.
+This endpoint allows the creator or manager to remove one or more invitations to join a course that were previously sent to some users.

 :::info

-This operation requires authentication and that the user is the manager of the course.
+This operation requires authentication and that the user is the creator or manager of the course.

 :::